Research on Per- and Polyfluoroalkyl Substances (PFAS)

 In addition, another group of PFAS chemicals have been selected specifically for their range of chemical diversity and lack of toxicological and toxicokinetic information and are being evaluated using computational and high throughput toxicology tools.
 That list of PFAS chemicals can be found here:

 EPA and Partners Describe a Chemical Category Prioritization Approach to Select 75 PFAS for Testing using New Approach Methods

 Developing and Validating Analytical Methods

 EPA researchers are developing and validating laboratory methods to detect and quantify selected PFAS in air, water, and soil.
 EPA recently released a revised version of EPA Method 537.1 for additional PFAS (e.g. Hexafluoropropylene oxide dimer acid (HFPO-DA), a GenX chemical) in drinking water.

 Currently, EPA researchers are working on:

-- Validating methods under EPA’s SW-846 Compendium to measure certain PFAS in groundwater, surface water, wastewater, and solids (e.g., soils, sediments, and sewage).
+- Validating methods under EPA’s SW-846 to measure certain PFAS in groundwater, surface water, wastewater, and solids (e.g., soils, sediments, and sewage).
 EPA recently posted a draft method to measure a group of 24 PFAS compounds in groundwater, surface water, and wastewater samples.
 Once final, it will be included in the SW846 Compendium.

 - Developing and testing sampling and analytical methods for identifying and quantifying PFAS in air and stack emissions.